|Formation||Open circle. Little fingers hold with hands & elbows at shoulder height.|

 An Armenian dance to music with an almost musical box tinkley sound (I guess it is played on a kanoun, which is similar to a dulcimer).
 Delicate but with (for women) a distinctive staccato hand flick.

 The main steps below are the women's version.
-The men's version is described afterwards but usually in UK International dance the men do the women's version too as it is more interesting.
+The men's version is almost never done in UK International dance, instead the men do the women's version too as it is more interesting.

 Style: Proud, upright & controlled yet gentle.
 A feeling of continual flowing motion, especially in the arms, when not specifically staccato.
 Women's default Armenian hand shape when not holding, men with fists.